Brown Line (CTA): Route

-The trains on the street-level section are powered by third rail rather than overhead catenary (the technology used by most other U.S. electric-powered at-grade rail systems), a decision that exposes wayward pedestrians to the risk of electrocution.
-A fatal accident in 1977 involving an intoxicated man, who did not speak English and was unable to read the posted warning signage, attempted to urinate on the third rail at the station eventually resulted in an Illinois Supreme Court decision in 1992 affirming a verdict of $1.5 million against CTA.
+While running on the street-level section, the trains are powered by third rail rather than overhead catenary (the technology used by most other U.S. electric-powered at-grade rail systems), a decision that exposes wayward pedestrians to the risk of electrocution.
+A fatal accident occurred in 1977 when an intoxicated man, who did not speak English and was unable to read the posted warning signage, died while attempting to urinate on the third rail at the station.
+The accident eventually resulted in a 1992 Illinois Supreme Court decision affirming a verdict of $1.5 million against CTA.